 Example #3 - HealthTap

-HealthTap is an excellent example of social sellers.
+HealthTap is an excellent example of a social seller.
 HealthTap has utilized Facebook Messenger chatbots almost strictly as an information delivery tool.
 Users can ask any question that they would like to the HealthTap bot, which then answers your health questions with answers from physicians around the world at no cost.

 The bot allows you to browse through answers to similar questions.
 With over 100,000 physicians in different specialties, there is almost no answer that the bot can not deliver that relates to health.
 It’s a simple but effective way to provide value to their customers and build relationships in the process.